Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

   <img src="/images/pages/textures/classicfaithful/24.png" alt="jaggies vs not jaggies" class="center" loading="lazy">
   <p class="center"><i><b>Picture 24:</b> Left: Examples of jagged edges and curves.
 Right: Examples of smooth edges and curves.</i></p>
   <br>
-  <li id="overuse-2px"><b>Don’t overuse undetailed two pixel wide lines.</b> Not only does it look mixelly or incomplete which is undesired, but it also has a very flat effect on the texture.
+  <li id="overuse-2px"><b>Don’t overuse undetailed two pixel wide lines.</b> Not only does it look mixelly or incomplete which is undesired, but it also makes the texture look flat.
 The best way to upscale these types of textures would be to add a color or use an existing color to depth shade the block to eliminate these straight two pixel wide lines, or to simply reduce the width of the band if necessary.</li>
   <br>
   <img src="/images/pages/textures/classicfaithful/25.png" alt="stairing pixels" class="center" loading="lazy">
-  <p class="center"><i><b>Picture 25:</b> Left: Left: Incorrect interpretation of textures.
+  <p class="center"><i><b>Picture 25:</b> Left: Incorrect interpretation of textures.
 Right: A much better interpretation of said textures.</i></p>
   <br>
   <li id="cross-reference"><b>Cross reference other similar textures.</b> his is one of the most important tips; to make textures look like they fit in the pack in the first place.
 You don't just have to reference Vattic's art, but other pre-existing Classic Faithful textures as well.
 More information about how to shade specific materials can be found below, but this tip in particular will not only help you improve at getting the general style of Classic Faithful down, but improve at pixel art in general over time.</li>
 </ol>